riboflavin/test-framer-sync/compare/tldv-vs-fathom.md

 For more information, readers can explore [The Business Dive's detailed tldv review](https://thebusinessdive.com/tldv-review) covering 18 months of usage, check out [G2's collection of tldv user reviews](https://www.g2.com/products/tl-dv/reviews) with ratings from hundreds of users, read [The Business Dive's Fathom review](https://thebusinessdive.com/fathom-review) based on 3+ months of experience, or browse [Capterra's verified Fathom reviews](https://www.capterra.com/p/276054/Fathom/reviews/) from nearly 800 users across various industries.

 ## FAQs
-• Would tldv work for in-person meetings?
-What about Fathom?
-Both tldv and Fathom are not designed for in-person meetings.
-Both products are marked "No" for "Good for in-person" in the context provided.

-• What about meeting bots?
-Does either of these tools require a meeting bot?
-The context doesn't specifically mention meeting bots as requirements for either tldv or Fathom. tldv mentions "AI agents for recording, note-taking, CRM logging" under its automation engine, while Fathom has auto-recording capabilities, but neither explicitly requires meeting bots.

 • What do users say about the quality of transcriptions?
 For tldv, users mention "Accurate transcriptions" as one of the pros in user reviews.